hangost/IMAS/README.md

 ``` r
 browseVignettes("IMAS")
 ```
-The document provides an implementation detail and example data sets.
+The document provides an implementation detail with example data sets.